Overlooked retirement income and planning considerations

 - a bucket of a few equity Exchange Traded Funds (ETFs).

-- Treat government benefits as fixed income
+1. Consider treating government benefits like CPP and OAS as fixed income

 I believe the more you can tilt your portfolio to hold more equities during retirement, including those that pay dividends or distributions, the more retirement income you could potentially generate.

 2. Consider treating workplace pensions as another form of fixed income